|

 - A typical form of this creative

-influence on jazz is "gipsy-jazz" (jazz manouche),
+influence on jazz is "gypsy-jazz" (jazz manouche),

 illustrated in the 1940s by Django Reinhardt (guitar) and Stéphane